afrigeri/geologic-symbols-qgis/README.md

 6. Select the __geologic_symblib.xml__ file you have found in the zip file
 7. You should now have the geologic symbols working in your QGis!

+### How to contribute

+There are several options to contribute to this project, as adding new symbols or refer a problem in an existing symbols.

+1. Clone and work on your local copy or
+2. Send the symbol you would like to add in the 'issue' section above, making sure the new symbol is aligned with the guidelines for designer.

 ### Development of new symbols

 You can add new symbols by adding to the src/xml the xml file generated into the Style Manager.